Would you like to put in a few hours a week helping us strengthen our mission at Esperanza Shelter? That’s all it takes to truly make a difference.

 - Train to answer the Hotline number at our Shelter

 - Volunteer to create and manage your own original fundraising idea

 - Maybe you have a special skill to volunteer?

 Call the volunteer coordinator, at 505-474-5536, Monday-Friday.

 Our Board of Directors spends a great deal of time every year leading Esperanza on a path to success.
 With subcommittees focused on finance, fundraising, policy and human resources, the Board shares their personal experience and expertise with our staff to guarantee that Esperanza’s future is bright and secure.

 Interested in becoming an Esperanza Board Member?
-Contact Board President Marcos Zubia, who also serves as the Board Development Chair.
+Click here and fill out the form at the bottom of the page.
+If you have any questions please contact Board President Marcos Zubia, who also serves as the Board Development Chair.
 He can be reached at: Marcos.Zubia@firstcitizens.com or (505) 690-3633.